CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 After you have specified a default version, you have the option to change it.

-To change the default Cumulus Linux or Cumulus NetQ version:
+To change the default Cumulus Linux or NetQ version:

 1. Click **change** next to the currently identified default image on the Cumulus Linux Images or NetQ Images card.